 Current business situation

 Germany is one of Australia’s most important and significant trade, investment and tourism markets.
-Germany is one of the top ten sources of foreign direct investment (FDI) into Australia according to ABS data, over the last 10 years and was Australia's tenth-largest merchandise trading partner in 2012 to 2013.
+Germany is one of the top ten sources of foreign direct investment (FDI) into Australia according to ABS data over the last 10 years, and was Australia's seventh-largest merchandise trading partner in 2015-2016.

 German business people are experienced in conducting international business.
 While broadly similar to Australian business practice, the German approach has a higher emphasis on order, hierarchy and formality.
+Titles (Dr, Professor, etc.) should be used both in correspondence and in face-to-face meetings – business contacts are not normally addressed on a first name basis.
 It is usual that company representatives address each other by their surname.

 For meetings, especially at the executive level, approximately six weeks’ notice is required.
 Punctuality is very important, if you are late for a meeting call ahead to advise and give as much notice as possible.
 The peak summer holiday months of July and August are difficult to arrange meetings.
 In addition, many companies shut down over the Christmas and New Year period.